odinuv/web/articles/database-tech/index.md

 Every database interface has functions to:

-- connect to database (`connect` or constructor),
+- connect to a database (`connect` or constructor),
 - execute a query (`exec`, `execute`, `prepare`),
-- fetch a result of SELECT query (`fetch`, `open`, `next`, `seek`) -- to work with **resultset** (table returned from SELECT query)
+- fetch a result of a SELECT query (`fetch`, `open`, `next`, `seek`) -- to work with a **resultset** (a table returned from a SELECT query)
 - retrieve an error result (`error`, `lastError`).

-Because there are so many interfaces and database, you're on your own in finding the right functions.
+Because there are so many interfaces and databases, you're on your own in finding the right functions.
 But there is always some manual you should read.

 ## Data Dictionary
-Data dictionary is set of information describing meaning and relations between data.
+Data dictionary is a set of information describing meaning and relations between data.
 In the area of database systems, this is simply the description of database structure (database schema).
-This leads us to third important role of SQL language (besides retrieving and modifying data) -- reading and defining database schema.
+This leads us to third important role of the SQL language (besides retrieving and modifying data) -- reading and defining a database schema.

-### Defining database schema
+### Defining Database Schema
-SQL language has special commands for defining database structure.
+THe SQL language has special commands for defining the database structure.
 These are mainly `CREATE`, `ALTER`, `RENAME`, `DROP`, `MODIFY`, `ADD`, ... commands.
-You already saw a couple of those in the above examples.
+You have already seen a couple of those in the above examples.

 {% highlight sql %}
 CREATE TABLE table_name (
     column data_type [NOT NULL] [DEFAULT value] [PRIMARY KEY] [, column data_type ...]
 )
 {% endhighlight %}